ItsCodeRed/RedUtilsV5/README.md

 # RedUtilities

-A set of utitilies for making rocket league bots in C#
+A set of utilities for making rocket league bots in C#

 ## Usage Instructions

 ### Prerequisites
-Make sure you've installed [.NET SDK 8.0 x64](https://dotnet.microsoft.com/download),
+Make sure you've installed [.NET SDK 8.0 x64](https://dotnet.microsoft.com/download).

 Set up RLBotServer and RLBotGUI
 1. Set up and install RLBotServer, and the RLBotGUI from [here](https://rlbot.org/v5)
 1. Use Add -> Load folder in RLBotGUI on the current directory.
 This bot should appear in the list.